sibisigi/sibisigi/README.md

 ## Hi there 👋
 - 🔭 I’m currently working on building a marketing agency
-- 🌱 I’m currently learning data analytics with Power BI
 - 👯 I’m looking to collaborate on growing your business

-- 📫 How to reach me:
+- 📫 Reach me at:
   silvijabisigirskyte@gmail.com

 <!--